Gordon Southern1

 Thomas Greathead1,2

-Relationship=5th cousin 2 times removed of Janet Susan Greathead.
+- 3rd cousin 1 time removed of Janet Susan Greathead

 - Appears on charts: